Big, bold & beautiful roses

 Noisette.
 Very vigorous grower, suitable for trees or large structures.
 Beautiful pale blush buds to white softly scented blooms.
 Not available this season

 Hybrid Tea climber, a sport of the bush, like so many modern climbers.
-Mrs Herbert is a vigorous girl with lovely scented creamy white blooms year round, most appreciated in winter! sold out
+Mrs Herbert is a vigorous girl with lovely scented creamy white blooms year round, most appreciated in winter! available now

 Rambler.
 May be mislabelled… Wichuriana x .
 Vigorous, healthy shiny leaves, huge spring flush of unusually double flowers for a rambler.
 Soft to dark pink.
 Because of the many petals, it can ball in wet weather, but there is plenty of repeat to make up for it!
 Available now